 Many locals have taken notice of increasing numbers of seasonal traffic as well as the expansion of the town to accommodate the tourists and those looking to establish more permanent roots there.
 Even I have a hope of one day claiming a plot of land to build a small cabin for when the call of winter wraps its chilling fingers around me.

 Revelstoke has a unique microclimate, because moisture is trapped due to the riveting peaks in the area.
-Keeping the Columbia Headwaters as intact and pure as nature intends is crucial in more ways than I have mentioned.
+Keeping the Upper Columbia as intact and pure as nature intends is crucial in more ways than I have mentioned.

 An interesting bit of knowledge I learned while living in Revelstoke is that mountain caribou in the region migrate to higher altitudes in winter to eat a type of lichen known as old man’s beard.
 The caribou can do this due to the abundance of snow, because it creates a platform for them to reach higher sections of the trees to get their delicious delicacy.

 I made these observations of this beautiful region while trying to stay connected to my ancestors’ wisdom and the balance in nature.
 We are not the only creatures exploring and making a life for ourselves on this land.
 Not animals or humans could survive without the natural course of seasons and migrations.
 We should educate ourselves about our impact and the impact of flora and fauna as it all comes full circle.

 As the more intelligent species, it is our responsibility to take initiative, to know when to let the nature take its course, and to understand this balance of Earth.

 *In my language (Ipai), means may your inner flame continue to burn.
 It is used as a greeting and a farewell.

 Header photo: Zack snowboarding by Tom Poole Photography